-Also shows the approximate average liters per 100 kilometers (L/100 km) or miles per gallon (mpg).
-This number is calculated based on the number of L/100 km (mpg) recorded since the last time this menu item was reset.
+This also shows the approximate average liters per 100 kilometers (L/100 km) or miles per gallon (mpg).
+This number is calculated based on the number of

+L/100 km (mpg) recorded since the last time this menu item was reset.
+This number reflects only the approximate average fuel economy that the vehicle has right now, and will change as driving conditions change.

-Press and hold $\checkmark$ while this display is active to reset the trip odometer and the average fuel economy.
-Trip A and Trip B can also be reset by pressing $\triangleright$ and choosing reset.
+Press and hold ✓ while this display is active to reset the trip odometer and the average fuel economy.
+Trip A and Trip B can also be reset by pressing ▷ and choosing reset.

 Fuel Range: Shows the approximate distance the vehicle can be driven without refueling.
 LOW will be displayed when the vehicle is low on fuel.
-The fuel range estimate is based on an average of the vehicle's fuel economy over recent driving history and the amount of fuel remaining in the fuel tank
+The fuel range estimate is based on an average of the vehicle's fuel economy over recent driving history and the amount of fuel remaining in the fuel tank.